UnitedHealthcare Pro Cycling (women's team): Riders in

-On September 9, 2014, it was reported that Linda Villumsen will join the team for the 2015 season.
-On October 27 the team signed Laura Brown and Abigail Mickey.
-Ruth Winder, Scotti Wilborne, Lauren Tamayo, Alexis Ryan, Coryn Rivera, Cari Higgins, Katie Hall, Rushlee Buchanan and Hannah Barnes signed contract extensions.
+On September 9, 2014, it was reported that Linda Villumsen would join the team for the 2015 season.
+On October 27, the team signed Laura Brown and Abigail Mickey.
+Ruth Winder, Scotti Wilborne, Lauren Tamayo, Alexis Ryan, Coryn Rivera, Cari Higgins, Katie Hall, Rushlee Buchanan, and Hannah Barnes signed contract extensions.

 Riders out

-On October 23, 2014, Alison Powers announced her retirement from the sport.
+On October 23, 2014, Alison Powers announced her retirement from cycling.